gratex/node-boilerplate/README.md

 ## Using

-All of you , can just FORK IT, for me ro fok myslef I have to do this work:
+All of you , can just FORK IT, for me to fork myslef I have to do this work:

 	cd ..